exbin/bined-android/README.md

 To modify this project, Android Studio is recommended.
 https://developer.android.com/studio/

-When using Android Studio modify following line in build.gradle file to avoid legacy errors:
+When using Android Studio modify `playStore = false` line in build.gradle file to avoid legacy errors:

-    def playStore = true
+    playStore = true

 License
 -------